 One student even expressed the desire to “save as much time as possible.
 I believed (and still do) that preparing a 20-minute presentation should not take more than 3 hours.”

 While I could argue with the idea that 20 minutes of performance should only take 3 hours (and so would this study group), my greater concern is that this success criteria went un-communicated with the team, in stark contrast to the admonition that they “call it out, drive it forward, and negotiate it.”
 This student’s teammates, at the time their papers were written, were still unsure why their teammate made a habit of arriving late and leaving early.
 I understand why.
 It’s not malice, it’s irresponsibility.

 - recognized teamwork is an individual skill

 - and answered the questions “What is our task?” and “What’s in it for me?”

 Some students even learned to reject the notion that silent consent is teamwork.
 Each member became “more of a verbal leader so I could ensure I am either satisfied with our direction or that my group is aware of my concerns before we continue.”

 It is common for communication scholars to be concerned with the voice of individuals, organizations, and communities.
-I’m confident that by recognizing their Leadership Gift many of my students have been empowered to use their voices responsibly as they change the world.
+I’m confident that by recognizing The Leadership Gift in themselves many of my students have been empowered to use their voices responsibly as they change the world.